liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 ### Preconfiguring Your Portal for LCS

 <!-- Is this property and setting correct?
 What about the other properties in Jim's file? -->
-If you are running Liferay 6.1 GA3, then you need to update the `spring.configs` property in your `portal-ext.properties` file before using LCS.
+If you're running Liferay 6.2, then you can skip this step.
+However, if you are running Liferay 6.1 GA3, then there's a small preconfiguration step that you need to take before using LCS--you need to update the `spring.configs` property in your `portal-ext.properties` file.
+Add the following to your `portal-ext.properties` file:

     spring.configs=\
         META-INF/base-spring.xml,\